Software and System Setup

 Bases2Fastq follows the semantic versioning specification.
 All major, minor, and patch versions are available by tag for both the Docker and static binary.

-Complete the instructions for Bases2Fastq installation using a command to download a previous version, as shown in the following code examples.
+To complete the instructions for Bases2Fastq installation use a command to download a previous version.
+See the following code examples:

 - Docker